NO. OF CREDITS:

 Mentor a colleague(s) to help her//him/them devise flipped lessons for her/their classroom.
 In a 500+ word paper, include a summary of your meetings/conversations, what was discussed, concerns shared, issues, etc...

 Assignment #11: (500 Level ONLY)

-In addition to the 400 level assignment, complete One of the following:
+In addition to the 400 level assignment, complete Two (2) of the following:

-A. Conduct additional research via periodicals, online articles, or videos on the flipped classroom, and document the key points you learned in either a 3-4 page paper or a mind map with equivalent scale of content.
-Include an analysis of how this research supports or contrasts with the course text and assignments in the areas of why the flipped classroom works and what students are saying.
+A. Conduct additional research via periodicals, online articles, or videos about social media and our students, and document the key points you learned in either a 3-4 page paper or a mind map with equivalent scale of content.
+Include an analysis of how this research supports or contrasts with the course text and assignments.
 Include a bibliography of your sources.

 B. Create an annotated bibliography focused on the topics learned in this class.
 Include 6 - 8 resources.